ratchet-stpup/CinnamonTools/extensions/0dyseus@MultiTranslatorExtension/HELP.md

         - You can send me a [Pastebin](http://pastebin.com/) (or similar service) to my [Mint Forums account](https://forums.linuxmint.com/memberlist.php?mode=viewprofile&u=164858).
 - If the source text (in English) and/or my translation to Spanish has errors/inconsistencies, feel free to report them.

+### Bug reports, feature requests and contributions

+If anyone has bugs to report, a feature request or a contribution, do so on [this xlet GitHub page](https://github.com/Odyseus/CinnamonTools).